peytoncordero/DRI25/command-line.md

 - It shows me what folder I am working in.
 </Quiz>

-Revisit lesson [Creating Files and Folders](/workshops/command-line/?page=9) to learn more.

 __2. What do command line flags allow you to do?
 (Select one of the following)__

 <Quiz>